trixi-framework/TrixiShallowWater.jl/README.md

 Its principal developers are [Andrew Winters](https://liu.se/en/employee/andwi94) (Linköping University, Sweden) and [Patrick Ersing](https://liu.se/en/employee/pater53) (Linköping University, Sweden).
-The principle developers are The full list of contributors can be found in [AUTHORS.md](AUTHORS.md).
+The full list of contributors can be found in [AUTHORS.md](AUTHORS.md).

 ## License and contributing
 TrixiShallowWater.jl is licensed under the MIT license (see [LICENSE.md](LICENSE.md)).
-Since Trixi.jl is an open-source project, we are very happy to accept contributions from the community.
+Since TrixiShallowWater.jl is an open-source project, we are very happy to accept contributions from the community.
 To get in touch with the developers,
 [join us on Slack](https://join.slack.com/t/trixi-framework/shared_invite/zt-sgkc6ppw-6OXJqZAD5SPjBYqLd8MU~g) or [create an issue](https://github.com/trixi-framework/TrixiShallowWater.jl/issues/new).